ytbryan/aka/README.md

-# aka - alias' best friend - that simple shortcut to create more shortcuts in your terminal.
+# aka - alias' best friend

 Grow and expand those terminal shortcuts (aliases) on the fly.
-Boost projects' productivity with terminal shortcuts.
-Aka is built for terminal users' happiness and productivity.

-#### Let's face it, creating alias isn't hard.
+Boost projects' productivity with more terminal shortcuts.

-aka is that shortcut to create more terminal shortcuts.
-Creating alias isn't hard.
-You just need to repeat these steps: open editor to open dot file.
-Add `alias something='something'`, save dot file.
-Source dot file.
-Every Single Time.
-These steps are just unnecessary.
+Built for your terminal's happiness and productivity.

 #### [What's in the package?](#what)
 - Add, remove, edit aliases on the fly.